-In today’s post, we will identify the cause and the offer the possible workaround to the issue of Too many PIN entry attempts error message that you might encounter after you enter a BitLocker PIN at Windows 10 startup.
-This issue applies to Windows 10 and as well as Windows 8.1 and Windows 7.
+In today’s post, we will identify the cause and offer the possible workaround to the issue of Too many PIN entry attempts error message that you might encounter after you enter a BitLocker PIN at Windows 11/10 startup.

 The BitLocker Drive Encryption is a full disk encryption feature included with Windows operating systems designed to protect data by providing encryption for entire volumes.
 By default, it uses the AES encryption algorithm in CBC mode with a 128-bit key, combined with the Elephant diffuser for additional disk encryption specific security not provided by AES.

 Too many PIN entry attempts – BitLocker error

 You experience this issue after you enter a BitLocker PIN at Windows startup on a new computer that is running an OEM version of Windows 11/10, and you receive the following error message: